astronomer/airflow-guides/guides/install-aws-stateful-set.md

 tags: ["Airflow", "AWS", "Product Documentation"]
 ---

-Create a new `.yaml` filem you can call it `storageclass.yaml` and add the following:
+Create a new `.yaml` file you can call it `storageclass.yaml` and add the following:

 ```
 kind: StorageClass